netxms/netxms-doc/admin/event-processing.rst

 Each event passes through all rules in the policy, so if it matches more than one rule, actions specified in all matched rules will be executed.
-You can change this behavior by setting Stop Processing flag for the rule.
-If this flag is set and rule matched, processing of current event will be stopped.
+You can change this behavior by setting Stop Processing flag actual the rule.
+If this flag is set for a rule and that rule is matched, processing of current event will be stopped.

 You can create and modify :guilabel:`Event Processing Policy` using :guilabel:`Event Processing Policy Editor`.
 To access the :guilabel:`Event Processing Policy Editor` window, press ``F4`` or select :menuselection:`Tools --> Event Processing Policy` menu.

 To create event policy right click on entry before or after which new Event Processing Policy should appear and select :guilabel:`Insert before` or